 |DiversPoint||In Hotel Posada El Moro||998 189 3628|

 |Dorado Buceo Caribe||On Rojo Gomez, just south of Posada Amor||998 255 6284 (Ask for Cettina)|

 |Buceo Xtabay||Villas Morelos 1, Trasatlántico 25 L10 (Colonia)||998 208 9212|

 |Tulaka Diving||Niños Heroes, next to John Gray’s Restaurant||998 206 9176|

-Doctors – We have a good doctor in Puerto Morelos and a medical clinic.
-The doctor will make house calls.
+Doctors – We have a few good doctors in Puerto Morelos and a medical clinic.
+The doctors will make house calls.

 |Medical Clinic (Office in Pescadores just east of the highway – See map)||998-251-1478 / 998-201-2456|

 |Dr. Benjamin De la Vega||998-285-9186 / Cel: 998-165-9955|